guidebooks/store/guidebooks/ibm/cloud/ce/project.md

 ---
 imports:
     - ../target.md
+    - ../cli/plugins/ce.md
 ---

-# IBM Cloud CodeEngine: Select a Project
+# IBM Cloud Code Engine: Select a Project

 A project is a grouping of [Code Engine](https://cloud.ibm.com/docs/codeengine) entities such as